ok2c/httpcomponents-jackson/README.md

 There are several `AsyncResponseConsumer` implementations provided by the library that can be created using `JsonResponseConsumers` factory class.

-1. Request data consumers that convert JSON messages into an object or multiple objects of the same class using Jackson's `ObjectMapper`
+1. Response data consumers that convert HTTP messages with enclosed JSON content into an object or multiple objects of the same class using Jackson's `ObjectMapper`

-    * Single data object
+    * Single data or `JsonNode` object

     ```java
     CloseableHttpAsyncClient client = HttpAsyncClients.createSystem();